online-ml/river/README.md

 Feel free to open an issue if you feel like other solutions are worth mentioning.

-## Development
+## Contributing

-`creme` is very young so there is a lot to do.
-The broad goals for the near future are to:
+Like many subfields of machine learning, online learning is far from being an exact science and so there is still a lot to do.
+Feel free to contribute in any way you like, we're always open to new ideas and approaches.
+Here are some specific points where help would be particularly appreciated:

-- implement simple but useful algorithms
+- Finding bottlenecks and using [Cython](https://cython.org/) when applicable
-- identify bottlenecks and use Cython when possible
+- Identifying parts of the documentation that are hard to understand or are not very well written
-- write good documentation and write example notebooks
+- Anything related to the [issue tracker](https://github.com/creme-ml/creme/issues)!

-- make life easier for those who want to put a streaming pipeline in production
+Last but not least you are more than welcome to share with us how you're using `creme` or online learning in general!
+We believe that online learning solves a lot of pain points in practice and would love to share experiences.

 ## License